kalyancheerla/sample-codes/deluge/README.md

 - Don't use the move completed dir in /root as root dir doesn't have x permission for everyone.
 - x permission is required for a directory to enter into it.
 If it's nested, parent dir's should contain the x too.
 - Enable the share ratio option to remove at certain limit.
-- Get the **smbuplder.sh** file and move it in the home dir of debian-deluged user (here, /var/lib/deluged/).
+- Get the **smbuplder.sh** file and move it into the home dir of debian-deluged user (here, /var/lib/deluged/).
 - Provide appropriate permissions for the file and also update the file to have correct ip, username and passwd.
+    ```
+    -rwxr-x--- 1 debian-deluged debian-deluged 2560 May 17 17:30 /var/lib/deluged/smbuplder.sh
+    ```
 - Enable the execute plugin and add the below line for torrent removed.
     ```
     /var/lib/deluged/smbuplder.sh